sean-e/mTroll/docs/docs.md

 A `patch` is simply a collection of commands that is identified by a name and number.
 It has a type that defines when the commands are executed.

-Patches can be defined to be `Toggle`, `Momentary`, `Normal`, `AxeToggle`, `AxeMomentary`, `AxeFxTapTempo`, `Sequence`, `patchListSequence`, `compositeToggle`, `repeatingToggle`, `repeatingMomentary`, or `persistentPedalOverride`.
+Patches can be defined to be `Toggle`, `Momentary`, `Normal`, `AxeToggle`, `AxeMomentary`, `AxeFxTapTempo`, `Sequence`, `patchListSequence`, `toggleControlChange`, `momentaryControlChange `, `compositeToggle`, `repeatingToggle`, `repeatingMomentary`, or `persistentPedalOverride`.
 Except for sequence patches, patches can have commands that are assigned to one of two groups: `"A"` and `"B"`. `Toggle` patches operate by sending the group `A` commands on one press of a switch, and sending the group `B` commands on a second press of the switch. `Momentary` patches operate by sending the group `A` commands on the press of the switch, and sending the group `B` commands on the release of the switch. `Normal` patches operate by sending the group `A` commands on the press of the switch and sending the group `B` commands when another `Normal` patch is activated.
 Pressing the switch for a `Normal` patch two times in a row results in the group `A` commands being exectuted, followed by the group `B` commands and then the group `A` commands again.

 `persistentPedalOverride` is a toggle patch used to reassign expression pedals such that the reassignment sticks until the patch is toggled off or until another `persistentPedalOverride` patch is activated.
 It overrides pedal assignments made in subsequently activated patches that are not of type `persistentPedalOverride`.